 BACP membership categories:

-As a student member it is likely that you are at the start of your counselling and psychotherapy training.
-Student membership with BACP is available if you are undertaking:
+At the start of your counselling and psychotherapy training at smcp you will be able to apply for student membership with BACP if you are undertaking:

 Face to face classroom tuition on a minimum of a one year full time or two years part time counselling and/or psychotherapy course that has a supervised placement with a minimum of 100 contact/client hours as an integral part of the course.
-This can be a BACP accredited course or an independent psychotherapy training provider.
+This can be a BACP accredited course or an independent psychotherapy training provider like smcp.

 2. Individual Member

-If you have successfully completed, face to face classroom tuition, and graduated from a minimum of a one year full time or two year part time counselling and/or psychotherapy qualification that included a supervised placement with a minimum of 100 contact/client hours as an integral part of the course, you are eligible to join BACP as an Individual Member.
+Following on from Student membership you can apply for Individual membership with BACP if you have successfully completed, face to face classroom tuition, and graduated from a minimum of a one year full time or two year part time counselling and/or psychotherapy qualification that included a supervised placement with a minimum of 100 contact/client hours as an integral part of the course.

 3. Registered Member